-Loxahatchee–On Wednesday, December 20, 2017 at 10:30a.m., Lion Country Safari will celebrate its annual Christmas with the Chimps.
-During this event, Santa delivers presents by boat to the park’s 16 chimpanzees.
-It’s the only event of the year where guests are permitted out of their vehicle to join in the festivities.
-This year’s Christmas with the Chimps will be dedicated to Little Mama, the beloved 79-year-old chimpanzee who passed away in November 2017.
+West Palm Beach – On Thursday, December 20, 2018 at 10:30a.m., Lion Country Safari will celebrate its annual Christmas with the Chimps.
+During this event, Santa delivers presents by boat to the park’s chimpanzees.
+It’s the only event of the year where guests are permitted out of their vehicles in the final section of the preserve to join in the festivities.

 The presents are provided and wrapped by ChimpanZoo volunteers, staff at Lion Country Safari as well as some local Palm Beach County Elementary School classes.
-ChimpanZoo is a program developed by renowned chimpanzee expert Jane Goodall for the research, enrichment and public education of captive chimpanzees.
+ChimpanZoo is a program developed by renowned chimpanzee expert Jane Goodall for the research, enrichment and public education of chimpanzees in human care.
 More information here: http://www.janegoodall.org/.

 Christmas with The Chimps is open to the public and is included with paid admission.
 Guests should arrive by 9:30a.m. to allow travel time to the chimp islands, located in the final section of the drive-through preserve.